 Seborrheic dermatitis is a common, long-term skin condition that causes red, itchy, and flaky patches on the scalp and face.
-While it is most known for causing persistent seborrheic dermatitis on the scalp (often appearing as stubborn dandruff), it can also affect the eyebrows, beard, and chest.
-Because the symptoms are so visible, many people feel self-conscious or embarrassed.
-This condition occurs when the skin’s oil-producing glands become irritated, leading to scaling and inflammation.
-If you are struggling to manage these flare-ups, seeking guidance from the best Ayurvedic Doctor, Dr. Manoj Deshpande, can help you find a natural and effective path to clear, healthy skin.
+While it is most known for causing persistent seborrheic dermatitis on the scalp (often appearing as stubborn dandruff), it can also affect the eyebrows, beard, ears, and chest.
+Because the symptoms are highly visible, many people feel uncomfortable or self-conscious in social situations.

 Common Symptoms of Seborrheic Dermatitis:

 Living with seb dermatitis often involves more than just a dry scalp; it is a complex condition that affects both your skin and your confidence.
-Here are the most frequent symptoms for dandruff and seborrheic dermatitis that patients experience:
+Here are the most frequent seborrheic dermatitis symptoms and symptoms for dandruff that patients experience:

 - Persistent Itching: This is often the most frustrating symptom of dandruff and inflammation, particularly when it flares up on the scalp or behind the ears.